twolfson/twolfson.com/articles/startup-time-investing.md

 *Why would I do this instead of scripting?:* Sometimes you're under a very tight deadline, and writing a script has additional (often forgotten) time costs.
 For example, authoring tax (testing, usage documentation) and maintenance tax (e.g. schema changes).

 ## Scripting
-The next improvement is scripting, i.e. creating a CLI utility to mimic what's being done in the runbook.
+The next improvement is scripting, i.e. creating a CLI utility to automate what's being done in the runbook.

 This has a much steeper time investment than a runbook, but it's also the first step to abstracting Engineering from an operational task (i.e. if core written modularly, then can easily repurpose code).